Types of Degrees Lactation Consultant Majors Are Getting

 Online Lactation Consultant Programs

-In 2018-2019, 4 schools offered a lactation consultant program of some type.
+In the 2020-2021 academic year, 6 schools offered some type of lactation consultant program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|